Upload or download the Microsoft Project Mapping file

 To change how work item fields are mapped to Project

-Open a Command Prompt window where you have installed Project and either Team Explorer or TFS and enter:
+Open a Command Prompt window where you have installed Project and TFS and change the directory to point to the TFS tools.
+For example:

 Project isn't required to download the mapping file, however, it is required to upload it.